History of the LGBTQ community in Seattle: Post-Stonewall

 The Stonewall riots on June 28, 1969 sparked the Gay Liberation movement at a national scale.
-At this time the Seattle LGBTQ community advocated collectively for public acceptance and equal rights, aligning with national trends at the time.
-Local organizations formed around this time, including a chapter of the Gay Liberation Front and the Gay Women's Alliance.
+Like communities across the U.S., the Seattle LGBTQ community advocated collectively for public acceptance and equal rights.
+The movement upheld same-sex sexuality as something to celebrate, not hide.
+It took many inspirations from the civil rights movement, including in how it described power and freedom.